Driver dies in suspected I-15 road rage incident in Nevada; northbound lanes closed at milepost 93

 The adult man driving the Mini Cooper died at the scene.
 He has not yet been identified by authorities.

 The driver of the Jeep and the male and female passengers of the Nissan were transported to the hospital.
-The severity of their injuries was unavailable at the time this report was taken.
+The severity of their injuries was unknown to police at the time this report was taken.

 Authorities are still investigating the crash and are taking witness statements to obtain further information on which vehicles and drivers were involved in the suspected road rage.